 Rodent infestations on poultry farms can result in economic loss in a number of ways:

 In relation to problems on poultry farms, mice can be considered to be small rats and pose the same problems in poultry sheds, particularly in relation to carrying disease.

 Rodents are important pests in the poultry house.
 In some poultry houses, building design and construction provide easy access to rodents.
 Once they are inside the poultry house they can easily burrow under dry matter, into deep litter or inside hollow walls and holes.
 They also move across by climbing through the openings for pipes, cables or cracks in the building.
 They use the framework of buildings as pathways when moving about the poultry house.
 Because they are active mainly at night they are seldom seen and hence it is usually necessary to look for other signs that they are present.
 They are not particular in their choice of living areas, requiring only a dry, secluded location in which to breed and rear their young.

 Rats do most of their eating at night, usually taking a meal in the early part of the night and another towards morning.
 They are seldom active during the day, and it is this habit that allows a population to develop before they are noticed.
 Farm staff should check at night for rats, particularly when the lights in the house are out.

 Some rats burrow to build their nests while others prefer suitable nesting places above the ground.
 When checking for their presence and nesting sites look for holes into the ground and through the floor as well as in suitable locations in bagged food, piles of empty bags and other equipment or material above ground.
-In time, as the populations increase, signs of nesting and/or burrowing will be found.
+In time, as the population increases, signs of nesting and/or burrowing will be found.
 Rats breed very quickly, with one pair and their offspring being able to produce up to 800 young in 9 months.
-Therefore the time to do something about rats and mice is from the start before they can get a foothold.
+Therefore action should be taken immediately to remove the rats and mice before the populations can get a foothold.

 The presence of rats and mice is not always obvious.
 However, one rule of thumb for the estimation of rat populations is as follows: